riptano/cloud-external-driver-docs/docs/connectJavaDriver.md

 Connecting to your database with the DataStax Java driver
 =========================================================

-Use the unified DataStax Java driver to connect to your Apollo database and begin building your own application.
+Use the unified DataStax Java driver to connect to your Astra database and begin building your own application.

 You add a repository and dependencies to the pom.xml file for your project to download the appropriate .jar files for the Java driver and make them available to your code.
 Additionally, you implement a `ConnectDatabase` class to initialize the DSE Java driver.